rp4rk/healerhub/docs/Discipline-Priest/Talents.md

 able to squeeze more value out of having Barrier and Evangelism.
 Taking this in anything other than a raid is a mistake.
 If you cannot make Power Word: Barrier work, or you have trouble utilising it, Luminous Barrier may be a good pick.

 Grace is good for dungeons and maybe some fights where spot healing is at a premium.
-Not that **grace does not buff Contrition!**
+Note that **grace does not buff Contrition!**

 Evangelism is a standard pick, the ability to extend your Atonements and cast more of your cooldowns into them counters a lot of intense healing phases.
 This cooldown is a little weaker now that we no longer have access to Velen's.

+<QuickRead></QuickRead>